Lauraosipov74291/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for simplicity in design and implementation.
 Clear, concise code that's easy to understand and maintain often leads to fewer bugs, easier collaboration, and better long-term sustainability of projects.
 Remember, you're not just writing code for computers but also for fellow human beings who will read and interact with it."

 "In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary.
 The ability to identify and prioritize performance bottlenecks is a more valuable skill than prematurely optimizing everything.
 Lastly, embrace version control, write tests, and document your code; these are the pillars of professional software development."

+# 2024-01-23
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially obscure actual bottlenecks.
+It reminds programmers to first focus on writing clear, correct, and maintainable code, and only optimize when profiling and analysis have identified specific performance issues.